President Biden has big plans on immigrant reform.

 - DACA (Deferred Action for Childhood Arrivals).

 First, the president overturns the ending of DACA or Deferred Action for Childhood Arrivals.
 This executive order calls for Congress to pass legislation to provide temporary status and a path to citizenship.
 The White House website reads “ The Secretary of Homeland Security, in consultation with the Attorney General, shall take all actions he deems appropriate, consistent with applicable law, to preserve and fortify DACA.”

 Border Wall, Census 2020 and more

-According to the White House website the president’s orders are described as; “The policy of my Administration is to protect national and border security, address the humanitarian challenges at the southern border, and ensure public health and safety… My Administration will reset the policies and practices for enforcing civil immigration laws to align enforcement with these values and priorities.”
+According to the White House website, the president’s orders are described as; “The policy of my Administration is to protect national and border security, address the humanitarian challenges at the southern border, and ensure public health and safety… My Administration will reset the policies and practices for enforcing civil immigration laws to align enforcement with these values and priorities.”

-Starting today, the president will probably take immigration reform piece by piece, meaning the laws will be passed in smaller packages, one by one.
+Starting today, the president will probably take immigration reform piece by piece, meaning the laws will be pass in smaller packages, one by one.
 However, it’s just a matter of waiting to see what applies to the immigration community while Congress makes a decision on the president’s executive actions.